I hope everyone enjoyed the last bits on redwork, I thought it was only fitting that we look at blackwork this week!

 It is generally accepted that these moorish designs have their roots in a taboo against rendering human figures for fear of creating idols, but some pictorial and figurative work can be found in every age of Islamic art.
-The arabesque does however apear as a prominent motif.
-Generally an arabesque is a repeating geometric design, oftentimes overly stylized flowers and plants.
+The arabesque does however appear as a prominent motif.
+Generally an arabesque is a repeating geometric design, oftentimes overly stylised flowers and plants.
 Moroccan tile and Persian rugs are are excellent examples.
 Wiki has a nice article on this style that explains, “To Muslims, these forms taken together, constitute an infinite pattern that extends beyond the visible material world.
-To many in the Islamic world , they concretely symbolize the infinite, and therefor uncentralized nature of the creations of Allah.
+To many in the Islamic world , they concretely symbolise the infinite, and therefor uncentralised nature of the creations of Allah.
 Furthermore, the Islamic arabesque artist conveys a definite spirituality without the iconography of Christian art.”
-When we look at traditional blackwork patterns, we see that this is the favored design.
+When we look at traditional blackwork patterns, we see that this is the favoured design.

 Sampler fragment, Mamluk period, 1300-1420.
 Silk embroidery

 The earliest reference I have for blackwork is in Needlework As Art, 1886 by Lady M. Alford.
 She says that Catherine of Aragon “introduced the Spanish taste in embroidery”, and this “continued to be the fashion down from Mary Tudor who remained faithful to the traditions of her mother and grandmother’s work.”

 English specimens of Spanish Work: Time of Henry VIII from Needlework as Art